 This is a collaborative project between Police, Community Development, and Public Works departments to restore the "family friendly" environment at Bainbridge Park.
 The project is funded with Community Development Block Grant (CDBG) program income in the amount of \$108,290. \$75,000 was committed in FY 2016/17.
 The remaining \$33,290 is to be expended in FY 2017/18.
 The following improvements will be made: metal perimeter fencing in the same style as found at Wiggly Giggly, removal and replacement of aging trees along the park's Harrison Street frontage, a new entrance sign, new/rehabilitated landscaping, Wiggly Giggly re-surfacing and play equipment repairs, resurfacing of the tennis court, and an expanded basketball court.
 If sufficient funds remain, petanque courts will be installed.
 In FY 2016/17, benches and tables were installed as well as various improvements to the tennis court being made.
 Additional master plan improvements will be undertaken in FY 2017/18.

-For Continuing Projec Original Project Adopted Budget \$ 125,470 Approved Budget Increases/Decreases = The first portion of the Total Approved Project Budget : \$ 125.4/0 Improvements include a new perimeter fender Estimated Expenditures: June 30,2018 (125,470) Remaining Budget Balance: \$ - 1
+For Continuing Projects Original Project Adopted Budget \$ 125,470 Project Status : Approved Budget Increases/Decreases The first portion of the Master Plan improvements was completed in late 2017.
+Total Approved Project Budget : \$ Improvements included: an expanded basketball court, re-surfaced tennis court, a new perimeter fence and landscaping upgrades.
+Estimated Expenditures: June 30,2018 (125,470) Remaining Budget Balance: \$ -